sanjeevkumarr/writings/netflix-ice.md

 Setting it up is pretty easy:

 First, you need to sign up for Amazon's Detailed Billing [here](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html).
 This will place the reports in a S3 bucket of your choosing.
+Make sure you pick the option to export your resource tags as well.

-You can use Netflix's [install](https://github.com/Netflix/ice/blob/master/install.sh) script to set up the project as a Grails application, but we'll go ahead and install it as a Tomcat project to make deployments easier.
+You can use Netflix's [install](https://github.com/Netflix/ice/blob/master/install.sh) script to set up the project as a Grails application, and there's even a community Chef cookbook to install it.
+At AppNeta we've installed it in one of our Tomcat servers to make deployments easier.
 We've been using the standard Tomcat 7 install with no problems:
 ```
 $ sudo apt-get install tomcat7
 ```

 Ice is a Grails application, so you'll need to install Groovy and Grails in order to build a WAR file from the Ice source.
-Netflix is harcoded to use Grails 2.2.1.
+Netflix is hardcoded to use Grails 2.2.1.
 ```
 wget http://dl.bintray.com/groovy/maven/groovy-sdk-2.3.8.zip
 unzip groovy-sdk-2.3.8.zip